vsjain2004/CS50x-2020/README.md

 ## <ins>Description</ins>

 The Bisa Humad Jain Samaj is a small community located in Mumbai, India.
 This project provides them with a search directory.
-This search directory can look for any individual, and through them, any family in this community.
-It also enables individuals can be searched by age, which helps match making within the community.This has been implemented using python and html for the CS50x 2020 final project.
+This search directory can look for any individual, and through them, any family in the community.
+It also enables individuals to be searched by age and gender, which helps in match making within the community.
+This has been implemented using python and html for the CS50x 2020 final project.

 ## <ins>How to use</ins>
 The search can be done by two methods, either by Name or by Age and Gender.